piotrgolawski/ng2-pg-table/README.md

 * ctrl+a shortcut
 * ability to turn off pagination, selection etc.
 * loader when data are not accesable
-* custom comunicates "no data" etc.
+* custom communicates "no data" etc.